 All written entries received will be judged against the set criteria as outlined in the entry form by our experienced panel of expert judges, chaired by John Lewis.
-From this two finalists in each category will be chosen and invited to the prestigious awards ceremony held in London.
+From this three finalists in each category will be chosen and invited to the prestigious awards ceremony held in London.
 The judges may conduct telephone interviews and site visits if they deem that this is necessary.

 MEET THE JUDGES

 John Lewis is the founder and Chairman of Lewis Business Media, owners of Over The Counter magazine.
 Over the course of a business publishing career lasting 40 years, he has organised and judged many awards schemes in several different markets.
-He is a current judge of The National Pig Awards and has chaired the judging panel of the National SQP awards for the last 3 years
+He is a current judge of The National Pig Awards and has chaired the judging panel of the National SQP awards for the last 4 years.

 As well as working in the UK for NOAH, he was active within IFAH (International Federation for Animal Health now Animal Health Europe) including membership of its’ European Council.
 He was also actively involved in many IFAH-Europe working committees, being a member of the Food Chain Group, EPRUMA (European Platform for Responsible use of Medicines in Animals), Anti-Infectives Working Party and the Committee of National Associations.
 Whilst in his post at NOAH he was also and on the Board of Directors for AMTRA (Animal Medicines Training and Regulatory Authority), RUMA (Responsible Use of Medicines in Agriculture) Alliance, Chairman of the Trustees of the National Pet Month charity for 12 years and a Trustee of the RCVS Knowledge for 8 years and Trustee of ICC International Cat Care for six years.